SuperMoney logo

 Loan origination data tells us how many new auto loans were added to the auto financing market within a given period.
 This helps us identify new trends in the auto financing markets.
 The origination data below includes both auto purchase and auto refinancing loans.

 Growth in the auto loan industry started to stall in 2017.
-In 2019, origination continued to plateau.
+In 2019, originations continued to plateau until mid-2021 when the downfall started.
 The lack of growth and the concerning increase in auto loan delinquencies — more on that below — may signal 2019 entry into the late stages of the U.S. economy’s business cycle.
 However, not all states were hit equally.
 In some states, lenders were still reporting solid growth.

 Auto loans by credit score